Philippus/elastic4s/README.md

 * Highlight dsl has changed slightly, `highlight field x` is now deprecated in favour of `highlight(x)`
 * Delete mapping has been removed
 * IndexStatus api has been removed
+* Field and mapping syntax has changed slightly.
+The implicit `"fieldname" as StringType ...` has been deprecated in favour of `field("fieldname", StringType)`

 ## Syntax